briceln/DataScience/README.md

 ![Axis Visualisation (Vertical Separator)](./res/img/visualisation_vertical_separators.png)

-To complete this task, I made this for each files in the dataset:
+To complete this task, I performed these steps for each file in the dataset:
-- Use the 3D Visualisation of the raw file.
+- Use the [3D Visualisation](#here-is-a-gif-of-the-visualization) of the raw file.
-- Check If the movement is made more than 1 time:
+- Check how many times the movement is made:
     - If the movement is made more than 1 time:
         - Set the value of the column 'Contains multiple exercises' to 'YES'.
-        - Use the visualisation of the euler axis to get the frame(s) where we need to split the file.
+        - Use the [visualisation](#here-are-a-few-examples-with-the-command-use-and-the-output-of-the-script) of the euler axis to get the frame(s) where we need to split the file and note in the excel sheet.
     - If the movement is made 1 time:
         - Set the value of the column 'Contains multiple exercises' to 'NO'.
 - If the file contains some anomalies like the sensor ground moving or that the sensors have only been placed on one side of the individual, then write the observations in the 'Annotations' column.
 - Finally, set the column 'Check' to 'YES'.
 This is just to track where we are in the file check.

 Here is the [result in Excel format](./res/sheet/Patients.xlsx).
+*Only the files of the AB, AF, EH, EL & RF exercises were checked

 Before the split, we had: